-23. Consequently, IPL's existing rates are below the level required to provide revenues adequate to cover its necessary and reasonable operating expenses, to provide revenues which will enable IPL to continue to attract capital required for additions, replacements and improvements to its electric utility property and to comply with regulatory mandates at a reasonable cost, to maintain and support IPL's credit, to assure confidence in IPL's financial soundness, and to earn a fair return on the fair value of its electric utility property equal to that available on other investments of comparable risk.
+23. As a result of the capital additions to be reflected in rate base in this filing and other changes in the ongoing cost of providing service, IPL's existing rates are below the level required to provide revenues adequate to cover its necessary and reasonable operating expenses, to provide revenues which will enable IPL to continue to attract capital required for additions, replacements and improvements to its electric utility property and to comply with regulatory mandates at a reasonable cost, to maintain and support IPL's credit, to assure confidence in IPL's financial soundness, and to earn a fair return on the fair value of its electric utility property comparable to that available on other investments of comparable risk.
 IPL's existing rates, therefore, are unjust, unreasonable, insufficient and confiscatory and should be increased.